lordmathis/llamactl/docs/user-guide/web-ui.md

 ### Common UI Issues

 **Page won't load:**
-- Check if LlamaCtl server is running
+- Check if Llamactl server is running
 - Verify the correct URL and port
 - Check browser console for errors